-Digital transformation is the new revolution that’s currently changing the face of manufacturing, and for the better.
+Digital transformation in manufacturing is the new current revolution bringing in a new face, and for the better.
 Today, unlike the previous industrial revolutions we’ve witnessed before, utilization of digital data, connectivity, and processing is at the core of every aspect of almost all manufacturing activities.

 The technologies that are driving this new era of transformation range from prototyping and R&D, production and performance of analytics, and robotics to innovations such as virtual reality, IoT, artificial intelligence and cloud computing.
 These technological advancements are increasingly setting the digital transformation on a path to impact literally all aspects of business, including the organizational structures of companies and even how companies generate revenue.

 And because this is something that is revolutionizing how manufacturing is done, we’ve decided to create a 2-part series explaining the core principles driving this digitization of manufacturing, how to define the digital transformation strategy, the challenges it faces and added some of the key trends poised to move manufacturing operations into the future.

 So, let’s start here with part 1 of digital transformation in manufacturing.

 If you were to list the benefits of digital transformation in manufacturing without categorizing the most targeted areas, it would probably be a book already.
 So, here are the 5 main areas that this transformation has touched on.

 Tools such as 3D printing and augmented reality, combined with the power of behavioral data derived from users in real time have allowed design and development processes to be much faster and better informed.